 Below are some agencies and groups, primarily local, which may interest you.
 The page is currently under construction and we welcome your input on information provided here.
 For non-regional resources, more information on Down Syndrome, and inspiring stories, please select the buttons below.

-Oregon PTI's mission is to educate and support parents, families and professionals in building partnerships that meet the needs of children and youth with the full range of disabilities ages birth through twenty six.
-Oregon PTI provides programs and services throughout the state.
+FACT's mission is to educate and support parents, families and professionals in building partnerships that meet the needs of children and youth with the full range of disabilities ages birth through twenty six.
+FACT provides programs and services throughout the state.

 The Jean Baton Swindells Resource Center for Children and Families

 Connects families, caregivers and friends of children with disabilities to resources, information and training.
 Families come to the Swindells Center seeking answers to many of the questions that surface in their everyday lives.
 We offer resources specific to disabilities and conditions, as well as information on respite options, recreation, educational options and other day-to-day issues.
 Their Care Notebook functions as a personal health record and helps parents coordinate the complex records of their child's care, services and providers.
 Care Notebooks are available at no charge in English and Spanish.

 Disability is Natural